Kmbaria/Js-Quiz/README.md

 Output Example: input value = 10 points

-The program should return the Submit Answers button is clicked when all questions are answered:
+The program should return the Submit Answers button is clicked when all questions are answered.</br>
 And repeat or refresh using the reset button

 Input Example: Click on Grade Me